openstenotype/specification/README.md

 ## Implementation

 Grab input with SDL or GTK+.
 Scim is a good example but limited to linux.
 Prefered to run on all operating systems.

+## Modality

+With modality short strokes can be re-used in modes so you don't end up with one large dictionary but a few smaller ones instead.